pmndrs/react-postprocessing/README.md

 )
 ```

-> Currently types aren't being passed properly in wrapEffect, it returns `RefWithExoticComponent<any>` where instead of any should be the effect class.
+> Currently types aren't being passed properly in `wrapEffect`, it returns `RefWithExoticComponent<any>` where instead of any should be the effect class.
 Feel free to submit a PR to fix it!

 #### Using `effects` prop of `EffectComposer`

-Another way is importing an efffect and passing it to `effects`:
+Another way is importing an effect and passing it to `effects`:

 ```jsx
 import React, { useMemo } from 'react'